Story updated on 24th January 2019

-A new Freeview mobile app will give you access to a massive range of live and on-demand TV streams on the go.
+A new Freeview mobile app that gives you access to a massive range of live and on-demand TV streams on the go has launched on iOS.

-Freeview tuners, which can be found in just about every TV released within the past three years, give you access to more than 100 channels once you plug in an aerial.
-Soon these channels will be available to watch live through a mobile phone or tablet, marking the first time anyone will be able to watch Freeview channels without an aerial.
+Freeview tuners, which can be found in just about every TV released in the past three years, give you access to more than 100 channels once you plug in an aerial.

 Find out more about Netflix, Now TV, Amazon Video and more, and see which suits you best with our streaming service reviews.